Glion Dolly Foldable Review

 Value

 We understand that price is a chief concern for most consumers.
 However, as the old saying goes: buy cheap, buy twice.
-With that in mind, the Glion Foldable Dolly is one of the more expensive machines in its class.
+With that in mind, the Glion Foldable Dolly is moderately priced in our test class.
 Yet, given all the performance that the machine delivers, particularly to the commuter, we find this machine to be well worth the money spent and thus a good value.

 Conclusion